HumanCellAtlas/data-store/Readme.md

 Fusillade (Federated User Identity Login & Access Decision Engine) is a service and library for managing user authentication and authorization in federated services.
-Fusillade is built to be simple and to leverage well-known auth protocols and standards toegther with existing global, scalable and supported IaaS APIs.
+Fusillade is built to be simple and to leverage well-known auth protocols and standards together with existing global, scalable and supported IaaS APIs.

 - The AuthN functionality in Fusillade consists of a login endpoint that delegates user authentication to any configured [OpenID Connect](http://openid.net/connect/) compatible identity providers.